Prithpal-Sooriya/BioComputation-Assignment/README.md

 - generic mutation function = DONE
 - output mutation function = DONE
 - fitness function that allows generics = DONE
-- try running test1. = FAILS
+- try running test1. = DONE, Now I have to decrease the number of generations it takes to get to the global optimal.
 - try adding a conflict resolution (so if 2 genes match the same rule --> pick a gene which is "better" with most rules)
   - add an array in Rules to hold indices of genes which conflict
   - something to indicate which genes (of an individual) are being used on training and testing data
-- Conflict Resolution = first gene that matches, done! --> How larry suggested doing this.
+- Conflict Resolution = first gene that matches, DONE! --> How larry suggested doing this.
 ------------------------------------------
 RESEARCH:
 - added research folder